-Whether you record transactions and review your books daily, weekly, monthly, quarterly, or annually, you need to have a consistent process in order to find accounting errors.
+Whether you record transactions and review your books daily, weekly, monthly, quarterly, or annually, you need to have a consistent process to find accounting errors.

 Each time you review your books, be on the lookout for accounting errors.
 Try to keep your process as consistent as possible.
 That way, you can find accounting errors before they snowball into bigger problems.

 If you don’t currently have a regular accounting process, consider starting one to catch accounting mistakes early on and prevent future issues.